Last updated on

-Ao Nang is one of the main tourist settlements in Krabi, so it’s very likely you will spend your time somewhere around.
+Ao Nang is one of the main tourist settlements in Krabi, so you will likely spend your time somewhere around.
 It has some of the most beautiful sandy beaches with perfect views in all of Thailand.
-It’s pretty quiet too – a long coastline broken by rocks has several secluded beaches where you can find your perfect getaway.
+It’s pretty quiet, too – a long coastline broken by rocks has several secluded beaches where you can find your perfect getaway.

-One of the most popular beaches around Ao Nang is the Railey Beach which is secluded enough to be not overcrowded and accessible enough to be easily enjoyed.
+One of the most popular beaches around Ao Nang is Railey Beach, secluded enough to be not overcrowded and accessible enough to be easily enjoyed.
 Besides the stunningly beautiful sandy beach, there are jungle and rocks to be explored.

 The jungle in the area isn’t an actual wild jungle (though there’s wildlife like monkeys and monitor lizards).
 It’s riddled with small settlements, most of which accommodate tourists.
 Still, it’s not (yet?) overtaken by massive hotels.
 You can take a walk through many paths and stumble upon a lovely bar shack like the one pictured above.
 Sit down for a fresh young coconut or a quick meal.

-The region is huge and it’s riddled with hills, canyons, rivers, and lagoons.
-There’s a lot to do whether you’re up for an extreme adventure or you just like to enjoy the beauty of nature.
+The region is huge, and it’s riddled with hills, canyons, rivers, and lagoons.
+There’s a lot to do whether you’re up for an extreme adventure or you like to enjoy the beauty of nature.

 You can easily pick up a trip in one of the many travel kiosks – from boat trips to kayaking to visiting an elephant sanctuary.
 You can visit popular Buddhist temples and other tourist attractions.